zadium/Radio.lsl/README.md

 Add this script and readme to your object

-Add notecards for each genre name it with .list at the end, example "Country.list"
+Add notecards for each genre name it with .list at the end, example `Country.list`

-edit gene notecard add a list of url of streams, you can optional add name for each one before =, or just keep it as url
+Edit genre notecard `Country.list`, add a list of url of streams, you can optional add a title name for each channel before it by =, or just keep it as url, script try to detect the name of channel

 example: